unitedastronomer/E1-572G-Hackintosh/README.md

 2. USB Drive <br >
 <sup>`>=4GB` for Onlline installer</sup>
 3. Replace mPCIe WiFi Card with an Intel one<br >
-<sup>`Optional` There's no working kext for AR9565 on Monterey and newer, max speed is ≤ 200 kilobits under Big Sur and earlier.</sup>
+<sup>`Optional` Notorious for having a really slow internet speed. >.
+Replace it with an Intel - this will save you from headache!
+There's no working kext for AR9565 on Monterey and newer, max speed is ≤ 200 kilobits under Big Sur and earlier.</sup>

 # Preparation